Journal Square–33rd Street (via Hoboken)

 Journal Square–33rd Street (via Hoboken) (JSQ-33 via HOB) is a rapid transit service operated by the Port Authority Trans-Hudson (PATH) railroad.
 It is colored yellow and blue on the PATH service map, and trains on this service display both yellow and blue marker lights.
 This service operates from Journal Square in Jersey City, New Jersey by way of the Uptown Hudson Tubes to 33rd Street in Midtown Manhattan, New York, with trains reversing direction mid-route at Hoboken Terminal.
 The 6.7 mi trip takes 26 minutes to complete.

 Operation

-This service operates from 11 p.m. to 6 a.m. on weekdays and all day on weekends and holidays.
-It combines PATH's two services to midtown Manhattan, Journal Square–33rd Street and Hoboken–33rd Street, into one during these off-peak hours.
-The Hoboken–World Trade Center service does not operate during the late-night hours or on weekends.
+This service operates from 11 p.m. to 6 a.m. on weekdays and 9 p.m. to 10 a.m. on weekends.
+It combines PATH's two services to midtown Manhattan, Journal Square–33rd Street and Hoboken–33rd Street, into one during these late-night hours.
+The Hoboken–World Trade Center service does not operate during the late-night hours.
 Passengers wishing to travel from Hoboken to World Trade Center at these times must take the southbound Journal Square–33rd Street via Hoboken train from Hoboken and transfer at Grove Street to the northbound Newark–World Trade Center train.